 NATIONAL PARK SERVICE PROGRAMS

-Explore Castle Williams - Wednesday through Sunday.
-Courtyard open 10 AM till 5:30 PM.
-Tours on the half hour from 11:30 AM till 4:30 PM.
+Explore Castle Williams Daily.
+Courtyard open 10 AM until 4:30 PM.
+Tours every hour from 11:30 AM till 3:30 PM.
 About 30 minutes.
 Get some history in the round at the best-preserved circular fortification in the nation.
-The courtyard is open and tickets are required for rooftop tours (tickets are free).
+On weekends the Castle is open until 5:30 PM with an additional tour at 4:30 PM.

-Experience Fort Jay: An Island Star! - Wednesday though Sunday.
-On the half hour, 11:30 PM to 3:30 PM (last one is at 12:30 PM on Thursday).
-Starts at the front drawbridge entrance to Fort Jay.
-About 30 minutes.
+Experience Fort Jay: An Island Star!
+Courtyard open daily 10 AM until 4:00 PM.
+Weekends tours every hour from 11:30 AM till 3:30 PM.
+About 30 minutes, meet at the Fort Jay bridge.
 Fortify your mind!
 Tour one of the best examples of classic star-shaped fort design anywhere in the country, including the oldest structure on the island.

-Hike through History - Wednesday through Sunday 2:30 PM at Soissons Dock.
+Hike through History: Weekends.
+2:30 PM at Soissons Dock.
 About 90 minutes.
 See the whole history of the island in one go.
 Our most comprehensive program takes you to nearly every highlight in the historic district.
 No tickets or reservations required.
 Visitors should be prepared to stand for a full 90 minutes and walk a distance of about 1.5 miles.

 Visit the interactive exhibit in Building 110 to learn more about Governors Island’s new park and public spaces and The Hills as they are under construction.
 Visitors are invited to use Post It™ notes, markers and stamps to provide their feedback about what’s happening on the Island.

-Children's Museum of the Arts Free Art Island Outpost Program: May 24-September 28 (Weekends, 11 AM to 3 PM), outside of Building 14, Nolan Park
+Children's Museum of the Arts Free Art Island Outpost Program: May 23-September 27 (Weekends, 11 AM to 3 PM), outside of Building 14, Nolan Park

-Better Than Jam Handmade Gift Shop, May 24-September 28, Mondays, Fridays, Weekends, Building 16 in Nolan Park
+Better Than Jam Handmade Gift Shop, May 23-September 27, Mondays, Fridays, Weekends, Building 410A in Colonels Row

 The Brooklyn shop of all locally handmade products will be taking the ferry ride over, and bringing with it the creations of New York City's most talented designers, artists and crafters.
 The cute yellow house will be filled with the work of talented people, who have created some amazing and original products, just for the island shop.
 With the help of the Etsy New York Street Team, the shop will also host family-friendly demonstrations and workshops on Saturdays 2-4, to show and teach visitors some of their skills.
 For more information visit www.betterthanjamnyc.com/governorsisland